mcrowder65/rejecting-promise-TEACHING/script.md

 But why didn't the outer catch get printed?

-It's because we handled the rejection of getHamsters, so then our code keeps executing, and since the result of getDog now just returns `undefined`, we can `.then(console.log)`, since we just console.error the getHamsters rejection If we update that catch statement to say "hello world", then we'll see hello world printed
+Do you notice in utilities.getBestPet, we are returning the result there?
+In the .catch method of `getHamsters`, we don't return anything.
+So the next resolution of that promise is not going have a value.

+What do you think would happen if we updated the getHamsters catch to return "hello world"?
+Let's see!

 ```js
 .catch(error => {